prnvrvs/elastic_vasp/README.md

 triclinic_pre()
 ```

-Few thing need to keep in mind
+Things to keep in mind:
 1. Use direct coordinate in initial POSCAR
 2. Use ISIF=2 only for calculation
-3. You should know the symmetry of crystal and based on symmetry before preprocessing , for test suite use different example folder.
-For finding symmetry of crystal use spglib/phonopy
+3. You should know the symmetry of the crystal before preprocessing.
+Use the example folders for tests.
+To determine symmetry, use spglib or phonopy.
+4. Post-processing auto-detects the zero-strain folder from the `strain_*` names, so it no longer depends on `strain_0.00` specifically.

 | Crystal system       | Space-group          |No. of independent elastic constants  |
 | ------------- |:-------------:| -----:|